mgroling/GymRubiksCube/README.md

 # Rubiks Cube

-As the name of the Repository suggests, it is all about the Rubiks Cube.
+As the name of the Repository suggests, it is all about the Rubik's Cube.
 This includes visualisation/rendering of it as well as solving it.

+Since the main goal of this project was not to get a great render engine, but more to learn the concepts of rendering and also to use it to have some form of visualization when solving the Rubick's Cube, I decided to not try and further improve the quality and FPS for rendering.

 ![RubicksCube](/img/rubicksCube.png)